zsteinkamp/zsteinkamp.github.io/_posts/2021-01-17-all-the-ways-up-mission-peak.markdown

   data:
     thumb_url: 'https://photos.smugmug.com/2021-01-17-Mission-Peak/i-2WpRCVd/0/02c16e11/Th/2021011716054444-4759711745111788283-IMG_0221-Th.jpg'
 ---
 Anyone who knows me reasonably well knows I have a soft spot for Mission Peak.
-I grew up in Fremont, and begrudgingly went with my family every so often, complaining the whole time.
+I grew up in Fremont, and begrudgingly hiked up the Peak with my family every so often, complaining the whole time.
 It was hot.
 It was dry.
 I was thirsy.
 I was tired.
 Except for the time was a teenager and took a detour around the Hidden Valley area and headed off-trail, straight up the peak face.
-That was adventure!
+That was adventure! (not recommended, of course!)

 Fast-forward to my late 30s.
 I was out of shape, overweight, and wanted to do something about it.
-I found hiking, then running, then the Ohlone 50K race, which goes up and over Mission Peak as its "warm-up hill".
+I found hiking, then running, then the <a href="https://www.ohlone50k.com/">Ohlone 50K race</a>, which goes up and over Mission Peak as its "warm-up hill".
 In this journey I got to know the area called Mission Ridge, which is a small fold of land next to the Bay that houses Mission Peak, Mount Allison, and Monument Peak.
 There is a network of trails on this ridge and beyond that can take you dozens and dozens of miles from where you started.

 A lot of people know Mission Peak.
 They know it's a butt-kicker, but they make the slog up from Fremont for fitness as well as the selfie-potential of the pole at the top, to prove to their friends that they too conquered Mission Peak.
 But I think relatively few people know just how much variety exists in ways of getting to the top.
 That's what this article is for.